 The manufacturing sector in Gauteng has over 9 300 firms, employing more than 600 000 people.
-Gross annual output exceeds R50 billion and is expected to grow significantly as international markets open up.
-Industries that have contributed significantly to this output are basic iron and steel; fabricated and metal products; food; machinery, electrical machinery, appliances and electrical supplies; vehicle parts and accessories, and chemical products.
+Industries that have contributed significantly to this output are basic iron and steel; fabricated and metal products; food; machinery, electrical machinery, appliances and electrical supplies; vehicle parts and accessories; and chemical products.